punnerud/crowd_matrix/README.md

 - Slow Down: Down Arrow, S key, or Space bar
 - Move Left: Left Arrow or A
 - Move Right: Right Arrow or D
+- Pause: P key or Escape key (also via pause button on mobile)

 ## Game Mechanics